 Three years later, Stephen joined Serino Coyne Inc., the largest theatrical advertising agency in the world, where he produced thousands of television and radio commercials for a myriad of shows including The Lion King, Wicked, The Producers, Mamma Mia, Cats, The Phantom of the Opera, Hairspray and Jersey Boys.
 He directed radio commercials with talent from Gladys Knight to Rosie O’Donnell, from Jerry Orbach to Dick Cavett.
 He directed commercials and video promos with talents such as Elton John, Illeana Douglas, Toni Braxton, and Judd Hirsch.
 His producing experiences included working with directors Bob Giraldi, Nigel Dick and Dave Meyers, as well as veteran Broadway commercial director (and future Tony Award-winning Jersey Boys book writer) Rick Elice.

 Stephen continued to write entertainment pieces during this time, including interviews with Joan Jett, The Ramones, Henry Rollins, Rick Springfield, Alan Ruck and Bill Plympton.
+He has recently contributed articles to Maxim Magazine, Inlander Magazine and Bluegrass Standard Magazine.
+He served as the weekly curator of the 80sOnVEVO page on YouTube and VEVO.com’s Throwback Thursday playlist, and served as on-air music correspondent for NTN24 Latin America, based in New York.

 He also founded the punk band The Knuckle Sandwiches that played gigs in NYC at venues like Arlene’s Grocery, Lakeside Lounge, Pussycat Lounge and the legendary CBGB’s.
 In addition, he competed on VH1′s “Name That Video” game show and won the Grand Prize: a fully loaded Toyota 4×4 and Rolling Stone Magazine’s 100 Greatest Albums of Rock and Roll.
 He sold the SUV to pay off his student loans.
 Those endless hours of watching TV are not a waste of time, believe me.